Waqar-107/C-Basics/LINQ.md

   **Compile time safety of queries:** It provides type checking of objects at compile time.
   IntelliSense Support: LINQ provides IntelliSense for generic collections.
-  Shaping data: You can retrieve data in different shapes.
+  Shaping data: we can retrieve data in different shapes.

 - There are APIs available to access third party data; for example, LINQ to Amazon provides the ability to use LINQ with Amazon web services to search for books and other items.
 This can be achieved by implementing the IQueryable interface for Amazon.